 Submit a Tip

-Since the three incidents have been reported, officers have requested that students secure their bikes in the bike rack in front of the OAR/Admissions building.
+Due to several recently reported incidents, officers have requested that students secure their bikes in the bike rack in front of the OAR/Admissions building.

 Any questions should be directed to the Morton Campus Police Department.

 As an academic community of approximately 5000 students plus a faculty and staff population of just over 500, Morton College understands that security issues are extremely important to parents, students, faculty, staff and visitors.

 Morton College is located in a residential neighborhood on the south side of Cicero, IL, an urban community where crime statistics are low; however, being aware of the potential for criminal activity provides us with the opportunity to be proactive in our approach to the safety and security of our campus.